Finders Explained – Be Careful

 Proposed Finder Registration Exemptions

-Periodically the SEC considers providing an exemption from registration for finders.
+Periodically, the SEC considers providing an exemption from registration for finders.
 The most recent proposal was in October 2020.
 There, the SEC proposed a new limited, conditional exemption from broker registration requirements for “finders” who assist issuers with raising capital in private markets from accredited investors.
 The proposed exemption would permit natural persons to engage in certain limited activities involving accredited investors without registering with the Commission as brokers.
-The proposed exemption seeks to assist small businesses to raise capital and to provide regulatory clarity to investors, issuers, and the finders who assist them.
+The proposed exemption seeks to assist small businesses in raising capital and to provide regulatory clarity to investors, issuers, and the finders who assist them.

-The proposal would create two classes of finders, Tier I Finders and Tier II Finders, that would be subject to conditions tailored to the scope of their respective activities.
+The proposal would create two classes of finders, Tier I Finders and Tier II Finders, subject to conditions tailored to the scope of their respective activities.
 The proposed exemption would establish clear lanes for registered broker activity and limited activity by finders that would be exempt from registration.

 The SEC’s release regarding the proposal is on their website at https://www.sec.gov/news/press-release/2020-248; there is an educational resource to explain the proposal at https://www.sec.gov/educational-resources-finders-proposed-exemptive-order and a chart detailing the differences and requirements for the two tiers, at https://www.sec.gov/files/overview-chart-of-finders.pdf.